saymrwulf/crypto-experiments/notes.md

-2014-04-20T01:24:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2014-04-20T23:17:00 - Implementing approach from a new paper read last night (crypto-experiments) 2014-04-20T18:10:00 - Minor doc updates: linking to article on quantization (crypto-experiments)
+2014-04-20T01:24:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2014-04-20T23:17:00 - Implementing approach from a new paper read last night (crypto-experiments) 2014-04-20T18:10:00 - Minor doc updates: linking to article on quantization (crypto-experiments) 2014-04-20T22:35:00 - Minor doc updates: linking to article on quantization (crypto-experiments)